 I abandoned my f/2.8 lenses and experimented with my Sigma 85mm f/1.4 and Canon "nifty-fifty," the 50mm f/1.8.
 The 85mm prime turned out to be too much reach, factoring in the 1.6 multiplier on the 7D; I shot the majority of the images with the 50mm, which enabled me to get close when I needed to.
 Unfortunately, using such wide apertures -- usually wide open or 2.2 -- left me little margin for error with the depth of field, and my body of work shows it: lots of missed or soft-focus shots.
 Compounding things was that there also were lots of closed eyes, especially in shots involving one of the lead actors (and I don't think these were blinks -- far too many of them to write off as blinks).
 So either this actor was struggling to recall lines, or worried I'd blast him with the flash.
 So I felt terrible about that, and because even when I shut off the flash, I had to do my "zooming" with my feet, so I still felt I was a distraction to the performers.

 GPS will return "Shrew" to its spring home -- the Garfield Park Arts Center in Garfield Park -- for five total shows over the next two weekends, 7 p.m.
 March 9 & 10 and 16 & 17 and a special 2 p.m. matinee on March 18.
 The company's 2012 season will conclude in September with "A Midsummer Night's Dream" at the MacAllister Center for the Performing Arts, also in Garfield Park.

 These images were taken at a dress rehearsal at the Sanctuary on Penn on Thursday, the night before opening night.
-For more images from the show, visit The Taming of the Shrew gallery at Joe Konz Photography.
+A full gallery of images from this shoot are available at my online site at SmugMug.com.